Shivinda-Singh/StudentProjectTrackerLaravel/readme.md

   f.
 Upload (up to 100MB)
   g.
 Group Members (With publicly available profile images)
   h.
 Tags
+4. Registered Users Can leave comment
+5. Registered Users can view their dashboard for published, pending and rejected projects.
-4. Users can view website without signing in.
+6. Users can view website without signing in.
 However, only other approved students can access the uploading project files.

 # Pre-Requisites
 1. Composer